Mother Earth is drained of her resources and audiences are divided.

 The wife is as submissive, as feminine, as docile, as quiet, as cute, as successful (but not too successful to threaten her husband's ego), and as generous as a woman —excuse me— as a human can be.
 She is the archetype of a loving, nurturing housewife and she is still not enough to satisfy her husband (who really, really loves attention).

 mother! isn't a feminist film that screams, "Men bad!
 Women good!"
-It's not the type of feminist film that's going to make you read the literature of Gloria Steinem and Simone de Beauvoir; although, these women would be great supplementary texts to engage with before heading to the theater.
+It's not the type of feminist film that's going to make you read the literature of Gloria Steinem and Simone de Beauvoir, though, these women would be great supplementary texts to engage with before heading to the theater.
 It's the type of feminist film that shows the sacrifices women and mothers make in their (heterosexual) relationships and homes that can quickly become inherently violent and devastating to their mental and physical health when not met with equal sacrifice and generosity from their male counterparts.
-It's a film that shows the raw and horrible ways mother's sacrifice their bodies and hearts for their children and husbands, only to be disposed for naive and younger replacements.
+It's a film that shows the raw and horrible ways mothers sacrifice their bodies and hearts for their children and husbands, only to be disposed of for more naive and younger replacements.
 Is mother! a horror film?
 Yes and no. What's scariest about mother! is the insane, uncompromising love of a mother.